protojour/authly/docs/src/documents.md

 The built-in _attribute triplets_ `"authly:role:authenticate"` and `"authly:role:get_access_token"` allows anyone to authenticate and get access tokens through the gateway.
 An attribute triplet is a colon-separated `namespace:label:attribute` string.

 The `kubernetes-account` is used by Authly to provision the service with an mTLS client certificate, used for (service) authentication.
+It only specifies an account name, and not a `namespace`.
+Not specifying the namespace means the same namespace that Authly itself runs within.

 ```toml
 {{#include examples/full_example/0_all.toml:10:14}}